YidingPi/MSR/README.md

 Currently, there are 844 repositories from Software Search that are still valid.
 So we randomly select 844 repositories from 1000 repositories from GitHub Search.

 So that we can compare the repositories.

+## Step 4: Run 4.
+Overlap Check.py (RQ2)
+Input: Repositories from refined_data\SWH_OUTPUT and refined_data\GITHUB_OUTPUT_REFINED.
+Output: Information of overlapping repositories is stored in analysis\Overlapping_Repositories.
+In our example which used "python" as the keyword, there are only 2 overlapping repositories.

+It shows that search algorithms employed by GitHub and Software Heritage are fundamentally different, which leads to different results even with identical search queries.

+## Step 5: Run 5.
+Similarity Calculation.py (RQ3, RQ4)

+Input: Metadata in refined_data\SWH_OUTPUT and refined_data\GITHUB_OUTPUT_REFINED.
+Output: Semantic similarity between search keyword with metadata of repository (name, description, and readme) is stored in refined_data\SWH_OUTPUT_SIMILARITY and refined_data\GITHUB_OUTPUT_REFINED_SIMILARITY.
+        Repositories that miss metadata are stored in refined_data\GITHUB_OUTPUT_REFINED_NO_DESCRIPTION, refined_data\GITHUB_OUTPUT_REFINED_NO_README, refined_data\SWH_OUTPUT_NO_DESCRIPTION, and refined_data\SWH_OUTPUT_NO_README.

+We want to know how well the search tool from each platform can help us find matching repositories.
+So we employ semantic transformer "sentence-transformers/all-MiniLM-L6-v2" from https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2 to convert the metadata of repositories to vector and compare similarity using cosine calculation with search keyword.

+In the calculation, we assume that our goal is to find the repositories with the highest semantic similarity between the metadata of the repository and the search keyword.

+So semantic similarity represents how well the search tool helps us to find matching repositories.

+## Step 6: Run 6.
+ML-based Similarity Visualization.py
+# Analysis of refined data